—Links go live when material becomes available.—

 “Something Old, New, Borrowed…Blue,” a demo Dr. Guzman was asked to produce for a possible radio show on the blues.
 Listen here.

-Voices and Freedoms, Dr. Guzman’s first book, was also made into a 16-part nationally syndicated radio show.
+Voices and Freedoms: A History of Jazz, Dr. Guzman’s first book, was also made into a 16-part nationally syndicated radio show.
 Excerpts of each show are available to all.
 Complete shows are available only to those who buy either the e-book or pdf versions of Voices and Freedoms.
-(Go here to BUY.)
+(Go here to BUY—This button goes live when the book becomes available.)

-- Show 1: Voices and Freedoms (excerpt / full show)
+- Show 1: Voices and Freedoms—The Intro (excerpt / full show)

 - Show 3: The Blues (excerpt / full show)